Consonance and dissonance: Physiological basis

 The strongest homophonic (harmonic) cadence, the authentic cadence, dominant to tonic (D-T, V-I or V7-I), is in part created by the dissonant tritone created by the seventh, also dissonant, in the dominant seventh chord, which precedes the tonic.

 Instruments producing non-harmonic overtone series

-Musical instruments like bells and xylophones, called Idiophones, are played such that their relatively stiff, non-trivial mass is excited to vibration by means of a blow.
+Musical instruments like bells and xylophones, called Idiophones, are played such that their relatively stiff mass is excited to vibration by means of a striking the instrument.
 This contrasts with violins, flutes, or drums, where the vibrating medium is a light, supple string, column of air, or membrane.
 The overtones of the inharmonic series produced by such instruments may differ greatly from that of the rest of the orchestra, and the consonance or dissonance of the harmonic intervals as well.

 According to John Gouwens, the carillon's harmony profile is summarized: